treker-mk/website/src/content/faq_en.md

   <summary id=chart-terminology>What does it mean?
 </summary>

-Sledilnik uses terminology which is consistent with the official directives of the WHO and ECDC (European Center for Disease Prevention and Control).
+Treker uses terminology which is consistent with the official directives of the WHO and ECDC (European Center for Disease Prevention and Control).
 We use the following tags in the displays:
 * **Confirmed cases** = This is the number of people who tested positive for the SARS-CoV-2 virus.
 Since the number of confirmed cases depends solely on testing, the number of confirmed cases is significantly lower than the actual number of infected people.

 * **Hospitalized** = This is the number of confirmed cases such severe symptoms of COVID-19 that they have been admitted to hospital.